haixuanTao/haixuantao.github.io/src/pandas-rust/010-reading.md

 To instantiate the data, I used Serde [https://serde.rs/](https://serde.rs/) for serializing and deserializing my data.

 To use Serde, I needed to make a struct of my data.
-But, having a struct of my data is great has it makes my code follow a model-based coding paradigm with a well-defined type for each field.
+Having a struct of my data is great as it makes my code follow a model-based coding paradigm with a well-defined type for each field.
 It also enables me to implement traits and methods on top of them.

 However, the data I wanted to use has 130 columns… And, It seemed that there is no way to generate the definition of the struct automatically.

 To avoid doing the definition manually, I had to build my own struct generator:

 ```rust,noplaypen

 fn inspect(path: &str) {
     let mut record: Record = HashMap::new();